 When reviewing your finances you might forget that you have other banking options outside of your big bank, like online banks.
 With the tech space booming, the banking industry is changing more than ever with these online banks.
-Meaning you have more options on where to save your dollars with little-to-no fees and high interest for your savings.
-That puts traditional brick and mortar banks in the hot seat and you in the seat of benefiting from these services.
-As a tech-savvy society, we’re becoming smarter with our money and where to bank it.
+Meaning you have more options on where to save your dollars with little-to-no fees and high-interest rates for your savings.
+That puts traditional brick and mortar banks in the hot seat and you benefiting from these services.
+Now as a tech-savvy society, how do we become smarter with our money and where to bank it?

-So the next question you should be asking yourself is “how do I choose the best online bank for my situation?”
+You might also be asking yourself “well, how do I choose the best online bank for my situation?”
 And are you ready to make the switch or implement these online banks into your High-5 Banking Method?
-The goal is for you to be able to pick which online bank benefits your personal financial situation.
-Well, let us dive into what you need to look for in these online banks.
+The goal here is for you to figure out which online bank benefits your personal financial situation.
+This is going to be different for everyone, so let’s go deeper into figuring out what you need to look for in these online banks.

-Here are some tips when researching online banks:
+Here are my go-to tips when going over online banks:

 - Review your banking needs

 - Review the fine details on these banks

 Review Your Banking Needs